jayP308/e_gen_logo/README.md

 This app is use to create a logo for user

 ## Description
 This app includes a series of question of what the user wants to include in the logo.
 Once the user opens the console, they will be prompted to include 3 letters to include in the logo, follow but the color of the text, shape, and the color of the shape and a logo.svg file will be created and right click on the logo.svg file and open with live server.
-Follow the installation process under installation section and under test section, there is a tutorial link on how to use the console
+Follow the installation process under installation section and under test section, there is a tutorial link on how to use the console.

 ## Installation
 Repo: https://github.com/jayP308/e_gen_logo